BRICS Summit: PM Modi calls for early opening of New Development Bank's regional office in India

 Prime Minister Narendra Modi on Thursday urged for the early opening of the New Development Bank's regional office in India and offered full backing to the multilateral finance institution in promoting global growth.
 Addressing the Dialogue with BRICS Business Council and New Development Bank, Prime Minister Modi urged the BRICS Business Council to create a roadmap to achieve the USD 500 billion intra-BRICS trade target by the next summit.

-"Identification of economic complementarities among us will be important in this effort," he said.
+"Identification of economic complementarities among us will be important in this effort," he said, adding that BRICS countries are a ray of hope for the world's economic growth.
 "I request that the work of establishing the regional office of the NDB in India should be completed soon.
 This will give a boost to projects in our priority areas," Modi said as he offered full backing to the multilateral finance institution in promoting global growth.

 According to the BRICS joint statement, the five countries look forward to the opening of the two remaining NDB Regional Offices in Russia and India in 2020.
 "Building upon the core functions of the bank's headquarters, its Regional Offices shall contribute to expanding its operations and striving for a more robust project portfolio for all member countries," it said.